 HOW CAN HYPERTENSION AFFECT THE BODY?

-Coronary heart disease : due to fatty deposits in the main arteries that supply your heart, which become clogged up
+Coronary heart disease: when fatty deposits clog the main arteries that supply your heart, which become clogged up

-when kidneys become less efficient at removing toxins, fluid and waste will accumulate
+when kidneys become less efficient at removing toxins, fluid and waste accumulate

 Loss of vision: